Aurangabad CIDCO: Neighbourhood

 New Aurangabad city's localities are named as Neighbourhood-One (N-1), Neighbourhood-Two (N-2) through N-15.
 The New Aurangabad city (after completion of the project) has been handed over to the Aurangabad Municipal Corporation.
 For the rapid industrialization of the city a new industrial area was planned skirting the township at Chikalthana village namely Chikalthana Maharashtra Industrial Development Corporation (MIDC).

 Town center

 The main commercial district of the city is known as Town Center Connaught, and houses the offices of major banks and public sector companies.
 It also houses several offices of central and state governments.
-The surrounding area has existing and upcoming shopping malls & multiplex such as Fame Adlabs, PVR Cinemas& Satyam Cinemas.
+The surrounding area has existing and upcoming shopping malls & multiplexes such as Fame Adlabs, PVR Cinemas& Satyam Cinemas.

 From the tourism point of view several hospitality majors are based in Cidco.
 Companies like the ITC Welcome group.